-To this end, we propose three strategies to improve the generation quality and efficiency: (1) Present an extended Score Distillation Sampling (SDS) Loss to guide the optimization of curve parameters.
-Previous works optimize the parameters of the vector sketch with CLIP loss.
-We found that an extended version of SDS loss can give more diverse sketch synthesis results, and it can be combined with CLIP loss or LPIPS loss, providing an additional control term.
-(2) Explore attention maps embedded in the diffusion model for effective stroke initialization.
-The synthesis process can be very time-consuming if the starting point of each stroke is randomly initialized.
-Therefore, we explore different initialization strategies and present to initialize the curve control points with a fused product of cross-attention maps and self-attention maps in the U-Net~\cite{Dhariwal_ADM_2021} of the diffusion model, which significantly improves the efficiency compared to the random initialization.
-(3) Introduce opacity property during the optimization of Bézier curves to better mimic the style of human sketches, achieving the effect of heavy and light brushstrokes.
+To address this, we propose three key strategies to enhance generation quality and efficiency: (1) \textbf{Extended Score Distillation Sampling (SDS) Loss:} While previous works rely heavily on CLIP loss to optimize vector parameters, we introduce an extended SDS loss that yields significantly more diverse sketch synthesis results.
+It can also be seamlessly combined with CLIP or LPIPS losses to provide supplementary control.
+(2) \textbf{Attention-Driven Stroke Initialization:} Randomly initializing stroke starting points makes the synthesis process highly time-consuming.
+By fusing the cross-attention and self-attention maps from the diffusion model's U-Net~\cite{Dhariwal_ADM_2021}, we establish a highly effective stroke initialization strategy that drastically accelerates convergence compared to random initialization.
+(3) \textbf{Stroke Opacity Optimization:} We introduce an opacity property during the optimization of the Bézier curves to simulate the varying pressure and dynamic brushstrokes of human drawing, achieving a more natural and expressive visual effect.

-Our contributions are threefold: (1) We propose a text-to-sketch diffusion model dubbed DiffSketcher.
-To the best of our knowledge, it is the first diffusion model to generate diverse and high-quality vector sketches with different levels of abstraction at the object and scene levels.
-(2) We present three strategies to improve the generation quality and efficiency, including an extended SDS loss and an attention-enhanced stroke initialization strategy.
-The opacity property of strokes is considered during synthesis to improve the visual effect further.
-(3) We conduct extensive experiments, and the experimental results show that our model outperforms other models in sketch quality and diversity.
-Thorough insights are provided for future research.
+In summary, our main contributions are three-fold: (1) We propose \textit{DiffSketcher}, a pioneering text-to-sketch generation framework.
+To the best of our knowledge, it is the first method capable of generating diverse, high-quality vector sketches at various levels of abstraction for both object and scene levels, without relying on sketch datasets.
+(2) We design a robust optimization pipeline featuring an extended SDS loss, an attention-guided stroke initialization strategy, and opacity modeling, which collectively enhance generation efficiency and structural accuracy.
+(3) We conduct extensive experiments demonstrating that \textit{DiffSketcher} significantly outperforms existing alternatives in both visual quality and semantic alignment, establishing a strong baseline for future research.